Baptism

 Who can be baptised?

 The Church of Scotland practices infant baptism, as well as adult baptism.
-In the case of infant baptism the Church expects at least one parent either to be a member of the Church or willing to become a member.
+In the case of infant baptism The Church of Scotland offers Baptism to children when at least one parent is associated with the congregation or where assurances can be given that a child will have a Christian upbringing, both within the home and within the family of the Church.
 In the baptismal service the parent or parents profess their own faith and promise to give their child a Christian upbringing.
-In the case of adult baptism the person himself or herself makes the appropriate promises.
+In the case of adult baptism the person makes the appropriate promises themselves.

 When are people baptised?